 Variable Y constructs a continuous scale map using the domain and range for the Y axis using a built in function named scale().

-These scales calculate the corresponding pixels within the SVG image to be processed, this is dependent on the values that have been input upon creation.
-(Murray, 2015)
+These scales calculate the corresponding pixels within the SVG image to be processed, this is dependent on the values that have been input upon creation (Murray, 2015).

 Setting the Axis